-Credit cards for unemployed people and bad credit are easier to get hold of nowadays but they often come at a bigger cost
+Credit cards for unemployed people and bad credit are possible to get hold of, but they often come at a bigger cost

 There are more credit cards for the unemployed – as well as those with limited and bad credit histories – than ever before.